-- 1. Identification and analysis of appropriate sources; - 2.
-Identification of key benchmark figures for the level of drug use in all countries where data are available (annual prevalence of drug use among the general population aged 15-64) which then serve as 'anchor points' for subsequent calculations; - 'Standardisation' of existing data if reported with a different reference population than the one used for the Report (for example, from age group 12 and above to a standard age group of 15-64); - 4.
+- 1. Identification and analysis of appropriate sources; - Identification of key benchmark figures for the level of drug use in all countries where data are available (annual prevalence of drug use among the general population aged 15-64) which then serve as 'anchor points' for subsequent calculations; - 3.
+'Standardisation' of existing data if reported with a different reference population than the one used for the Report (for example, from age group 12 and above to a standard age group of 15-64); - 4.
 Adjustments of national indicators to annual prevalence rate if annual prevalence is not available (for example, lifetime prevalence or current use to annual prevalence or school survey results to annual prevalence among the general population).
-This included the identification of adjustment factors based on information from neighbouring countries with similar cultural, social and economic situations; - Imputation for countries where data is not available based on data from countries in the same region.
-Ranges were calculated considering the 10th and 90th percentile of the regional distribution.

-- 6. Extrapolation of available results from countries in a region to the region as a whole.
-Regional estimates were calculated only for regions where data for at least two countries covering at least 20% of the population was available; - 7.
-Aggregation of regional results to arrive at global results.
+This included the identification of adjustment factors based on information from neighbouring countries with similar cultural, social and economic situations where applicable; - 5.
+Imputation for countries where data is not available was based on data from countries in the same subregion.
+Ranges were calculated considering the 10th and 90th percentile of the subregional distribution^g; - 6.
+Extrapolation of available results for a subregion were calculated only for regions where prevalence estimates for at least two countries covering at least 20% of the population were available.
+If, due to a lack of data, subregional estimates were not extrapolated, a regional calculation was extrapolated based on the 10th and 90th percentile of the distribution of the data available from countries in the region. - 7.
+Aggregation of subregional estimates rolled-up into regional results to arrive at global estimates.